Do you have “locked in” home heating oil contracts?

 Is it normal for my oil tank to give off an odor?

 No, a properly functioning oil tank should not produce odors.
 If you notice an oil smell in the building it may be a sign that there is a problem with your tank, the piping or your heating appliance.
-You should contact your oil dealer about this.
+You should contact your oil dealer for oil tank service.

 Should I be concerned about my tank?